wids-teamConscious/WIDS-Datathon-2025/README.md

 **Describe (as applicable):**

+**Neural Network Model**

+We decided to go for a Neural Network model because it excels at analyzing complex, non-linear data.
+We realized traditional models, such as RandomForest, failed to learn the trend and pattern.
+This model helped us achieve the 0.77918 score on the Kaggle Leaderboard.

+Below are the features, hyperparameters, and set up we have for the model:

+* Used leakyReLU to avoid dead neurons
+* Used Dropout to prevent overfitting, BatchNormalization to improve training stability
+* Used EarlyStopping to prevent overfitting and improve model efficiency
+* Implemented train_test_spilit with 30% test size, accuracy as evaluation metric, and binary_crossentropy for loss

 * Model(s) used (e.g., CNN with transfer learning, regression models)
 * Feature selection and Hyperparameter tuning strategies
 * Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)